-The IU Online Graduate Certificate in History provides graduate-level instruction to students interested in obtaining advanced skills and knowledge in this area.
+The IU Online Graduate Certificate in History provides graduate-level instruction in the field of history.

 - Effective oral and written historical communication skills.